Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Multi-Tangent Forward Gradients

 \subsection{Forward Gradient}

-The \emph{forward gradient}~\citep{baydinGradientsBackpropagation2022,silver2022learning} is an approach to approximate the gradient $\nabla f$ using the directional derivative $\partial f/\partial v = \nabla f \cdot v$ along a tangent $v\in\mathbb{R}^n$, and multiplying it with the tangent $v$.
-This directional derivative can be computed efficiently in a single forward-mode AD pass. \begin{definition}[Forward Gradient] The forward gradient $g_v$ for a tangent $v\in\mathbb{R}^n$ is defined as
+The \emph{forward gradient}~\cite{baydinGradientsBackpropagation2022,silver2022learning} is an approach to approximate the gradient $\nabla f$ by multiplying the directional derivative $\partial f/\partial v = \nabla f \cdot v$ along a tangent $v\in\mathbb{R}^n$ with $v$.
+It can be computed efficiently without backpropagation using a single forward-mode AD pass to compute $\nabla f \cdot v$. \begin{definition}[Forward Gradient] The forward gradient $g_v$ for a tangent $v\in\mathbb{R}^n$ is defined as